KarthikL1729/UG1-Term-3/SP2021/notes.md

 $y(t) = \displaystyle\sum_{k = -\infty}^{\infty} a_k \cdot H(k\omega_0) e^{j\omega_0 kt}$

-Cosine can e represented as the sum of complex sinusoids too, in the same way of course.
+Cosine can be represented as the sum of complex sinusoids too, in the same way of course.
 Working shown below
 ![Workingcos](Screenshot%20from%202021-06-07%2000-12-13.png)
 As seen, the final function is just scaled and phase shifted.